 Hygiene House was offering relief from tuberculosis, among other things.
 Articles of Incorporation were filed with the Boulder County Clerk for Crystal Fountains, Hygienic Home, and the White Sulphur Springs Company which might explain some of the other miraculous cures the Hygiene House promised.
 Mineral water from nearby Rabbit Mountain and “rare” plants were offered to patients.
 Some skeptics say the water came from a spring behind the sanitarium, and the plants were common herbs from the area.
 The cure for TB was a bit controversial as well.
 It was thought that if you sat outside for 10 hours each day, no matter the weather, you would be cured.
 So there are even reports of patients sitting outside in a blizzard with hot bricks under their blankets keeping them warm.

 Hygiene House was open for eight years.
 Reverend Flory built the Brethren Church from a flock of three to over 100 congregants during this time.
 After 11 years in Hygiene, he moved to southern California continuing his work with the church.
 Hygiene House later became a hotel, and the building was torn down in 1926.

 Today, the picturesque town of Hygiene, Colorado may still hold some healing powers.
-Popular with bicyclists and locals, this charming town offers Longmont visitors an off-the-beaten-path experience.
-Grab breakfast or lunch at Crane Hollow Café, then stop next door at Rabbit Brush Gallery, an art gallery and gift shop that features local and regional artists’ work.
-Before leaving town, check out the Mountain Fountain, the town’s general store, antiques dealer, and gluten-free bakery.
-All three are open daily, so whether you are looking for a leisurely drive or you’re thinking about taking a long, area bike ride, consider Hygiene.
-It’ll take your breath away.
+Popular with bicyclists and locals, this charming town offers visitors an off-the-beaten-path experience.
+Whether you are looking for a leisurely drive or you’re thinking about taking a long, area bike ride, consider Hygiene.